 The certificate can be completed within the accredited Master of Architecture (M Arch) program through 15 credits of coursework taken in at least three of the focus areas shown below.
-In addition, the student's thesis topic should reflect one of the focus areas, and the thesis committee must be chaired by a design computing faculty member.
+In addition, the student must integrate related research within their Master's Thesis or in either ARCH 507 or ARCH 508 Research studio.